 - Editorial organisations such as the CIEP

-Networking often leads to word-of-mouth referrals which is how a lot of editors get the bulk of their work.
-You’ll find that if you network, these will come your way naturally.
+Networking often leads to word-of-mouth referrals which is how a lot of editors get work.

-This is tied into my networking tip .
 Get on social media.
-You’ll be largely working online as a book editor, and that means tapping into the writing and editing communities so people know who you are and what you do.
+You’ll be largely working online and that means tapping into the writing and editing communities so people know who you are.

-Twitter is a great place for keeping up with the publishing industry and the writing community, in my opinion.
+Twitter is a great place for keeping up with the publishing industry and the writing community.
 Follow publishing houses and editors and get involved in hashtag discussions such as #amwriting and #amediting.
 Follow editing organisations and other book editors.

-This isn’t true for everyone, but some people set up shop and immediately panic that they don’t have enough clients.
+This isn’t true for everyone, but some people set up as a freelancer and immediately panic that they don’t have enough clients.
 Don’t panic!
-This is normal when you start.
+This is normal.
 It’s why a lot of people start out by doing it on the side, before transitioning to full-time.

-Most of your work in the early days will be in honing your skills as best you can, and in making yourself known.
+Most of your work in the early days will be in honing your skills as best you can, and putting yourself out there.

 Learn the business skills you need.

-Don’t forget that as a book editor you will be responsible for your own taxes, expenses and invoicing.
+Don’t forget that as a freelancer, you will be responsible for your own taxes, expenses and invoicing.
 This is a huge topic to cover so I won’t get into it too much here, but you’ll need to do your research on this before you start accepting clients and getting paid.
-If you’re in the UK you can visit the HMRC website for advice on setting yourself up.
+If you’re in the UK you can visit the HMRC website for advice.

 Do good work and be good to your clients.